Writing and Editorial

 Design Observer, April 24

-“No amount of discrete design work or collaboration toward system-based solutions will adjust a culture on its own.
-Effective changes to culture require collaborating with stakeholders and major influencers.”
+“No amount of discrete design work or system-level fixes can change a culture on their own.
+Culture shifts only happen through sustained collaboration with stakeholders and key influencers.”

 2016